licheez/pvWayNuGetsSolution/MethodResultWrapperSolution/MethodResultWrapper/MethodResultWrapperReadMe.md

-# Method Result Wrapper
+# Method Result Wrapper by pvWay

 Provides a generic wrapper that returns whether or not a method succeeded or failed carrying the method result on success or a list of notifications in case of failure.
-As of version 3.0.0 The package includes the DsoHttpResult&lt;T&gt; object that enables to standardize response from Web API.
+As of version 3.0.0 the package includes the DsoHttpResult&lt;T&gt; object that enables to standardize response from Web API.
 See interface here after.
+As of version 3.0.4 the pakcage can be used with the Oracle.LogWriter As of version 3.0.5 all methods also have an async overload

 ## Interfaces